<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 • Traditional international financial advisers/salespeople are poorly qualified and resourced to offer professional investment services.
 An increasing number, have concluded that outsourcing investment decision making to a competent third party is probably in the best interests of themselves and the client.
 Overseas, they can secretly share in the revenue that is generated from this and have less work for themselves.

 • Glossy brochures, upmarket sounding names, long reports and ‘market outperformance’ appeal to all the senses which make most of us all such poor investors.
-It is an easy concept to ‘sell’ to investors who don’t look into the detail and are flattered by being able to access ‘the big name’ wealth managers.
+It's an easy concept to ‘sell’ to investors who don’t look into the detail and are flattered by being able to access ‘the big name’ wealth managers.

 • Since the Retail Distribution Review brought along high regulatory standards in the UK, DFMs have had to disclose their charges.
 These often compare poorly with other options and hence many UK based DFMs have tried to focus on overseas markets where the full expenses do not need to be disclosed.